Worldly Treat

 ingredient list for sweet rolls.

-• Bananas: for a more flavorful bun, I’d prefer you use overripe bananas, as this adds some depth to the flavor.
+• Bananas: for a more flavorful bun, I'd prefer you use overripe bananas, which add depth to the flavor.

 • Butter: I love using melted butter for this recipe instead of oil.
 The butter not only adds a buttery flavor to the bread but also to the soft texture.

 • Flour: bread flour, to be exact.
-Upon testing, I realized bread flour yields a more chewy bread than when I used all-purpose flour.
+Upon testing, I realized that bread flour yields a more chewy bread than all-purpose flour.
 See substitutions below

 • Honey: for the yeast to feed on.

 • Yeast: active dry yeast or instant yeast can be used.
-This aids in the rise of the buns.
+This helps the buns rise.

 💭Variations and Substitutions